srobb1/RelocaTE/README.md

   <tr>
     <td>-d Dir</td><td>Required.
 No default value.

 The name of the directory of paired and unpaired fastq files (paired _p1.fq & _p2.fq).
-Both the ‘.fq’ and ‘.fastq’ extensions are accepted as extensions of fastq files.
+Both the .fq and .fastq extensions are accepted as extensions of fastq files.
 If something different is used RelocaTE will not recognize those files as being fastq files.
     </td>
   </tr>
  <tr>